 Results

-Using a previously published dual labelling approach (Parkinson et al, 2014), HaCaT cell and human skin protein lysates were haptenated by DNCB, MCI, cinnamic aldehyde and 6-methyl coumarin, with a 100-fold molar excess of chemical to protein, for 4 weeks. artificiallyHaptenated samples were precipitated using chloroform/methanol to remove excess sensitiser prior to digestion with LysC and trypsin.
+Using a previously published dual labelling approach (Parkinson et al, 2014), HaCaT cell and human skin protein lysates were haptenated by DNCB, MCI, cinnamic aldehyde and 6-methyl coumarin, with a 100-fold molar excess of chemical to protein, for 4 weeks.
+By using an artificially high (non-clinical) concentration ratio as well as an extended exposure we hoped to ensure that all possible haptenation reactions would occur at levels that were detectable.
+This would firstly enable us to gain confidence in detecting these reactions in complex mixtures (i.e. inability to detect any haptenated sites at this level would render the methodunsuitable for more clinically relevant experiments with lower concentrations and shorter exposures), and secondly help us gain baseline data for future experiments where we would want to quantify the levels of haptenation.
+Haptenated samples were precipitated using chloroform/methanol to remove excess sensitiser prior to digestion with LysC and trypsin.
 The resulting peptides mixtures were fractionated via OFFGel Fractionation and each fraction was analysed by mass spectrometry (MS).
 Due to the stochastic nature of peptide haptenation, modified peptides are present in low abundance (Figure 1).
 A mobility assisted data-independent mode of acquisition (HDMSE) in combination with a dual isotope labelling method was used to confidently identify haptenated peptides within these complex lysates.

 Figure 1.
 Distribution of ion intensity between unmodified and sensitiser modified peptides.
 Modified peptides are observed at lower ion intensity compared to unmodified peptides within the same sample.